The weight of being a hero

 Ang Lee’s new film looks at what war, society and notions of patriotism can do to the mind of a young soldier

 Some films gain significance in the context in which they are viewed.
-Billy Lynn’s Long Halftime Walk was screed on the day Donald Trump got elected as the President of the USA.
-The day many Americans were looking within to question their own mythical and mythologised ‘dream’.
-And here is Ang Lee dwelling on the idea of American heroism, war and nationalism as against the materialism that thrives deep within the American society.
+In Mumbai Billy Lynn’s Long Halftime Walk played on the day Donald Trump got elected as the President of the USA.
+The day, many Americans were looking within to question their own mythical and mythologised ‘dream’.
+And here is Ang Lee dwelling on the idea of American heroism, war and nationalism as against the materialism that thrives deep within the American society and culture.
 Random lines from the film like: “America is feeling good about America again” and “Are we making a difference (to the world)” seemed to stand-out to acquire a whole new ironic meaning of their own on 11/9.

-After Brokeback Mountain (2005), here’s another all-American film from Lee that cuts close to reality.
+After Brokeback Mountain (2005), here’s another all-American film from Lee that cuts close to reality — be it the whole tradition of halftime walk itself, or the portrayal of the banal suburban life and conservative families.
 Add to that the hyper HD technology the film has employed for the first time to make it even more real.
 But somehow, for some of us, it all boils down to the content.

-Billy Lynn (played by Joe Alwyn), a young army specialist in Iraq, captures the imagination of the US public with just one photograph of his, clicked during combat.
-He, along with the team Bravo, is brought back home and sent on a victory tour of the US that ends in their participation in a promotional halftime walk for Thanksgiving game.
+Billy Lynn (played by Joe Alwyn), a young army specialist in Iraq, captures the imagination of U.S. public with just one photograph of his, clicked during combat.
+He, along with the team Bravo, is brought back home and sent on a victory tour of the U.S. that ends in their participation in a promotional halftime walk for Thanksgiving game.
 It’s where they march to the tune of Beyonce and Destiny’s Child.

 Lee pitches the gut wrenching misery and violence of war against the glitter and glamour performance.
 The bloody and brutal lanes of Baghdad get juxtaposed against the shiny walk in the Dallas stadium.
 The heinous war operatives stand in contrast against the song and dance and spectacle of the halftime played out for million of viewers, for which the soldiers are told to be “battle ready”.